-If the auditor becomes aware of a potential conflict of interest after being appointed by the licensee to conduct an audit, they must notify the licensee and IPART as soon as possible after the discovery.
-The auditor must provide any information to IPART, on request, concerning any actual or potential conflict of interest.
+If the auditor becomes aware of a conflict of interest (whether actual, potential or perceived) after being appointed by the licensee to conduct an audit, they must notify the licensee and IPART as soon as possible after the discovery.
+The auditor must provide any information to IPART, on request, concerning any conflict of interest.
 The auditor must have adequate internal procedures to identify and manage potential conflicts of interest before accepting any IPART engagements.